A field experience is a three-credit elective that incorporates two components completed over one term:

 - 130 hours of supervised professional work carried out by an MLIS student at an information service host site that provides the student with an opportunity to apply the skills, methodologies, and theories learned through coursework, and

-Please note the definition, course prerequisites, academic and work requirements, and application process for LIS 2921 or 2924 Field Experience vary from that of LIS 2922 Practicum in School Libraries.
+Please note the definition, course prerequisites, academic and work requirements, and application process for LIS 2921 Field Experience vary from that of LIS 2922 Practicum in School Libraries.
 Students in the School Library Certification Program (SLCP) must successfully complete LIS 2922 and follow the requirements of the SLCP program in order to meet teacher certification requirements.

 Students will clarify their career objectives while gaining insightful, resume-worthy experience at an information organization, which will help prepare them for their chosen career.